 Hi!
-I’m Emma and nearly a year ago, my beautiful daughter came into our world as we became parents for the first time.
-Me and my wonderful little family live in Reading, Berkshire.
+I’m Emma, and nearly a year ago, my beautiful daughter came into our world as we became parents for the first time.
+My wonderful little family and I live in Reading, Berkshire.
 I am profoundly deaf, and so are my parents.
 My partner of nearly 10 years is hearing.
 We didn’t know what to expect when ‘expecting’; whether our little bub would be deaf or hearing- not that it mattered.
-However, as soon as she was born, her hearing was tested and she can hear perfectly.
-This is my short-ish story of my experience of being a deaf mummy.
+However, as soon as she was born, her hearing was tested, and she could hear perfectly.
+This is the short-ish story of my experience of being a deaf mummy.

-What would I do if I had to stay at the hospital and my baby cries in the still of night, how would I know?
-Should I sleep with my hearing aids in? – It would be very uncomfortable and they may whistle or they just wouldn’t be much help at all.
+What would I do if I had to stay at the hospital and my baby cried in the still of the night?
+How would I know?
+Should I sleep with my hearing aids in? – It would be very uncomfortable, and they may whistle, or they wouldn’t be much help.

-If that alone wasn’t enough, it was also the labour that worried me, without my glasses and my hearing aids I feared that I would be totally isolated in my surroundings as I give birth.
-My partner is hearing but I knew it would be unfair to rely on him, as he is emotionally involved and well…. also because he is a man… who knows how he may react, he may pass out on me or fall asleep.
-These thoughts begun to whirl around in my mind as D-day loomed, it started to take some of the joy out of my meeting bubba and filling me with anxiety.
+If that alone wasn’t enough, it was also the labour that worried me; without my glasses and my hearing aids, I feared that I would be totally isolated in my surroundings as I gave birth.
+My partner is hearing, but I knew it would be unfair to rely on him, as he is emotionally involved and well…. also, because he is a man… who knows how he may react; he may pass out on me or fall asleep.
+These thoughts began to whirl around in my mind as D-day loomed; it started to take some of the joy out of my meeting bubba and filled me with anxiety.

 However, I was lucky enough to have a wonderful BSL (British Sign Language) interpreter, or should I brag, a team of interpreters waiting to support me when the day finally arrived.
-And I was glad that I did have someone there, as it was quite truthfully the most chaotic day, as my beautiful daughter was born via C-section.
-The moment of feeling her being lifted out of my stomach, I waited with bated breath, looking at my interpreter in a dead lock stare, waiting, just waiting for her to sign to me…’ she is crying’.
-That few seconds was the longest moments of my life, of not being able to see or hear her.
+And I was glad that I had someone there, as it was quite the most chaotic day, as my beautiful daughter was born via C-section.
+Feeling her being lifted out of my stomach, I waited with bated breath, looking at my interpreter in a deadlock stare, waiting for her to sign to me…’ she was crying.
+Those few seconds were the longest moments of my life, of not being able to see or hear her.

-I like to think that my daughter and I have this amazing connection, I often feel like I can feel/sense her without needing to hear her.
-I can often sense when she is crying, or when she is awake.
-And I can see everything I need to see with my eyes, seeing her expressions, her body language.
+I like to think that my daughter and I have this amazing connection; I often feel like I can feel/sense her without needing to hear her.
+I can often sense when she is crying or when she is awake.
+And I can see everything I need to see with my eyes, her expressions and body language.

-I have been teaching her to sign and she can currently sign ‘milk’ and ‘food’.
+I have been teaching her to sign; she can currently sign ‘milk’ and ‘food’.

-It brings me joy to see her sign, and I often say to myself ‘does she know that I’m deaf?’ as I notice that she is very tactile and uses her hands to get my attention.
-I am blessed though, as my other half fills in some of the missing gaps for me, and tells me the sounds she makes and words she is trying to say.
+It brings me joy to see her sign, and I often ask myself, ‘does she know that I’m deaf?’ as I notice that she is very tactile and uses her hands to get my attention.
+I am blessed, though, as my other half fills in some of the missing gaps for me and tells me the sounds she makes and the words she is trying to say.
 We work together well as a wonderful team.

-I am sure that you guys want to know the ‘obstacles’ or maybe embarrassing moments I’ve had so far… well for one my daughter is so vocal; that once we were in a shop and people were looking at us.
-Being a proud mummy thought it was cos my girl is gorgeous; so I looked down to admire her, only to see her red faced and screaming her head off!
+I am sure that you guys want to know the ‘obstacles’ or maybe embarrassing moments I’ve had so far… well for one, my daughter is so vocal; that once we were in a shop and people were looking at us.
+Being a proud mummy thought it was cos my girl was gorgeous, so I looked down to admire her, only to see her red-faced and screaming her head off!
 She still does this now.
 I’m not sure why.

-Despite all of this, what is most interesting is seeing the different journey my partner and myself are going through together as being a new parents, as he learns to differentiate her sounds to meet her needs, and with me, it is more visual.
+Despite all of this, what is most interesting is seeing the different journey my partner and myself are going through together as new parents, as he learns to differentiate her sounds to meet her needs.
+For me, it is more visual.

 You could almost say that we are like yin and yang.
-I think together we make the best of both worlds for our little girl; as I hope she grows to be an open minded.
+I think we make the best of both worlds for our little girl, as I hope she grows open-minded.
 Vocal and communicative in voice, sound, expression and body language.
-I hope that this will lead her onto a road of becoming a strong and confidence little person.
-Granted I know there’s going to be many more embarrassing moments for us all; and ‘obstacles’ but together as a family I know that we will be happy.
+I hope that this will lead her onto the road to becoming a strong and confident little person.
+Granted, I know there are going to be many more embarrassing moments for us all; and ‘obstacles’, but together as a family, I know that we will be happy.
 I look forward to what life will bring us 🙂